Moojuice/Personal_Projects/Pokemon_Calculator/ReadMe.txt

 damage it will do to the enemy pokemon.
 Works up to gen 6.

 Instructions:
 In the folder where your .exe is being built (typically "Debug"), insert a .txt doc of your team.
-Also make sure that "final.txt" and "moves.txt" are all in that folder.
 Structure of your team should be in the format: <pokemon> <move1> <move2> <move3> <move4>
 					for example: scizor metal_claw superpower aerial_ace swords_dance
 In the command line, a typical input could be "pokemoncalculator.exe team.txt".